DNA analysis of Beethoven's hair provides clues to his death

 "At least in the last few months before his death he was infected with hepatitis B virus," Krause said.

-The authors of the study, published in the Cell Press journal Current Biology on Wednesday, were unable to determine the cause of the hearing loss that eventually left Beethoven profoundly deaf.
+The authors of the study, published in the Cell Press journal Current Biology on Wednesday, were unable to determine any genetic causes for the progressive hearing loss that eventually left Beethoven completely deaf by 1818.

 The researchers analyzed eight locks of hair said to be from Beethoven and determined that five of them were "almost certainly authentic," said Tristan Begg, a PhD student at the University of Cambridge and the lead author of the study.